Patio Design Ideas for 2023

 Small Backyard?
 It Can Still Be Gorgeous

-Don’t skimp on the greenery.
+Make sure you add plenty of greenery.
 Use dwarf species of potted trees and smaller plant containers of different heights to add interest.
-Your furniture should be scaled down too, so it doesn’t overwhelm the yard.
+Your furniture should be scaled down, too, so it doesn’t overwhelm the yard.

 A Perfect Example of a Small DIY Backyard